WeLikeCode/IntrovertSecurity/README.md

 So why keep port 10000 open if you rarely access webmin?
 Why is ssh  round the clock accessable from the internet?

-I propose a black hole aproach : not respond to anything on specific ports  if you don't know it's from a friend.
+I propose a black hole aproach : not respond to anything on specific ports  if you don't know it's from a friend with quantum powers.

 ![alt tag](https://raw.githubusercontent.com/WeLikeCode/IntrovertSecurity/master/docs/img/general_arhi.jpg)